Savannah Station TRP

 Vice Chairman | Foundry Insurance Group Owner/Agent

-Niki is a native to the Yukon community, and she firmly believes in giving back to the places that she cherishes.
-She is a local business owner, works for a local insurance company, and has children that are very active in the community.
-Niki grew up around horses and her middle daughter shares that passion and also volunteers at Savannah Station.
+Niki is a native to the Yukon community and she firmly believes in giving back to the places that she cherishes.
+She is a local business owner of Foundry Insurance Group, and has children that are very active in the community.
+Niki grew up around horses and her middle daughter shares that passion.
 For the Fanning family, Savannah Station fits with their passions and is a great way to give back to the community.
 Niki lives in Yukon, Oklahoma.

 Susie Munday